Three-Light Setup for Portrait Photos

 Hair light is a very subtle way to add a highlight to your subject’s hair, giving some separation and a bit of depth to the portrait.
 Let me show you what it looks like in practice.

 Here’s an image that has two flashes firing.
-The key light is and to the right of the camera, and then the fill light is on camera left, a bit lower than our key light.
+The key light is up and to the right of the camera, and then the fill light is on camera left, a little bit lower than our key light.

 image that has two flashes firing.image that has two flashes firing.image that has two flashes firing.

-If we were to stop there, I would say that we have a pretty good image, but look what happens to the same image with the addition of a hair light.
+If we were to stop there, I would say that we have a pretty good image, but what happens to the same image with the addition of a hair light.

 addition of a hair light.addition of a hair light.addition of a hair light.

-It’s a very subtle difference, but it helps to give your a really polished and professional feel.
+It’s a very subtle difference, but it helps to give your photo a really polished and professional feel.
 A hair light will also spill a little bit of light onto the shoulders of your subject, and it’ll help define the shape of your subject.

 This kind of light is especially useful if your subject has dark hair or a dark shirt, and they’re on a dark background.
 It provides some definition that separates the subject from the background and keeps them from blending into the background.
-This style of lighting is one of the most commonly used lighting setups by professionals in both still photography and in film.
+This of lighting is one of the most commonly used lighting setups by professionals in both still photography and in film.
 Now that you’ve seen it, you’ll start to notice it everywhere you look.

 Another way to create separation between your subject and the background is to use rim lighting.